SciML/ModelingToolkit.jl/README.md

 ### Operations

 Operations are the basic composition of variables and puts together the pieces with a function.
-The operator `~` is a special operator which denotes equality between the arguments.
+The `~` function denotes equality between the arguments.

-### Operators
+### Differentials

-An operator is an object which modifies variables via `*`.
-It adds the operator to the `diff` field of the variable and changes the interpretation of the variable.
-The current operators are:

-- `Differential`: a differential denotes the derivative with respect to a given variable.
-It can be expanded via `expand_derivatives` which symbolically differentiates expressions recursively and cancels out appropriate constant variables.
+A `Differential` denotes the derivative with respect to a given variable.
+It can be expanded via `expand_derivatives`, which symbolically differentiates expressions recursively and cancels out appropriate constant variables.

 ### Systems